Home » Próxima Estación - Esperanza

 Going To Isla Del Sol

-The scenery was beautiful.
-The huge lake, 3,800 meters above sea level.
+The scenery is beautiful.
+The huge lake, 3,800 metres above sea level.
 The clouds, so low, us, so high that we feel we can touch the sky.
 The burning hot sun during the day and the chilly nights.
-The local dish, trouts, huge fishes cooked with lemon and tomatoes.
+The local dish, trout, cooked with lemon and tomatoes.

 But Copacabana also has a darker side.
 Money, money, money.
-Convenience stores import Pringles and US chocolates instead of selling local delicacies, and it has a price.
-No ATM, but each resident can change US dollars, Euro, Yen, at whatever rate they feel like setting — it´s not like we have the choice.
-Locals aren´t exactly friendly either: they take the money and run.
+Convenience stores tore Pringles and US chocolates instead of selling local delicacies.
+No ATM, but every resident can change US dollars, Euro, yen, at whatever rate they feel like setting—it’s not like we have a choice.
+Locals aren’t exactly friendly either, they take the money and run.
 Of course, this is Bolivia and everything is still pretty cheap for us.
-It´s mostly the attitude I dislike.
+It’s mostly the attitude I dislike.

-On our second day, we took a boat to Isla Del Sol, once of the islands of the lake.
+On our second day, we took a boat to Isla Del Sol, one of the islands of the lake.
 We left early in the morning and there was a beautiful deep blue sky, the lake was clear and the sun was hot.
-The boat was overpacked: we sat on the roof and enjoyed the ride.
+The boat was full so we sat on the roof and enjoyed the ride.

-There isn´t much in Isla Del Sol.
-Mostly a big climb to the top of the island for a better view of Lake Titicaca.
-But climbing at such a high altitude isn´t easy.
-I felt like I was 100 years old, out of breath every five minute, sweaty and light-headed.
+There isn’t much to do in Isla Del Sol except for a big climbing exercise to the top of the island for a better view of Lake Titicaca.
+But climbing at such a high altitude isn’t easy.
+I felt like I was 100 years old, out of breath every five minutes, sweaty and light-headed.
 It took us over an hour to reach the top, but boy, the view!

-We took the boat back with a bunch of Argentinian backpackers, who played guitare drinking mate de coca.
+We took the boat back with a bunch of Argentinian backpackers, who played guitar and drank mate de coca during the journey.
 The clouds behind us, heading to the shore as fast as the boat would allow it (packed, once again), passing floating villages and bare land.

 Worth the altitude sickness.